Chasing Arrows: An Avro Arrow Story

 All this takes place against the background of today’s Canada, a nation that sometimes forgets itself: that we are a nation who can and has done great things, and are doing them again, everyday.

 - Chapter 1: Jet Engines in a Fibreglass Body.
 In this pilot episode, we meet two of the volunteers and first see the Arrow II.
 Unfortunately, it ends in tragedy as one of the members passes away unexpectedly.
+This is also a brief intro to the historical environment that the original Arrow was born into (to be delved into more detail later).

 - Chapter 2: Waiting with Cutting Torches.
 Why were all copies of the Arrow destroyed?
 And why are fans still scarred by this violence today.
 If Canada was a person, this would be our PTSD.
+Volunteers explain the most difficult part of the Arrow’s story to come to terms with, her destruction.
+The volunteers keep working, building fuel tanks and musing about how great it will be to fly in the Arrow II.

 - Chapter 3: Dream Simulator: The Arrow II guys are building their plane first on the simulator, just like the original Avro engineers did.
 In this episode a sceptic is converted, and we learn that the first Arrow flew first in a a computer, except that computer was the size of a warehouse.